-a) Green/Blue-roof - The proposed system is a ACO Roofbloxx Blue roof system, this allows the roof areas of the proposed apartments to use a filter layer to direct rainfall events into a storage layer below.
+a) Blue Green Roof - The proposed system is a ACO Roofbloxx Blue roof system, this allows the roof areas of the proposed apartments to use a filter layer to direct rainfall events into a storage layer below.
 An 85mm space will be provided for rainfall to be retained in the storage layer.
 As more intense rain falls on the blue roof can overflow from the roof through down pipes and into the schemes main drainage runs.
 The storage area will be covered with a sedum topsoil to increase the water retention on each roof.
+This technology also controls the amount of water that will be released into the storm network.

 b) Permeable Paving - this system allows rainwater to be directed into carparking bays whereby the rainwater can filter through gaps in the paving blocks and percolate into the subsoil or to swales.
-The area which can be drained is subject to the infiltration characteristics of the subsoil, which is established following ground investigation testing on site.
+The area which can be drained is subject to the infiltration characteristics of the subsoil, (Ref IGSL Report) which is established following ground investigation testing on site.